tiagorubio/CitibikeNYC-Prediction-Pyspark-and-Python-SKLearn/README.md

 Upload the files "calendar.csv" and "WeatherData_1261418.csv".
 The calendar file is a simple formula in excel.
 For the weather file references please refer to the full report and also to http://w2.weather.gov/climate/index.php?wfo=okx .

-When you open the notebook, go to the "Data" panel and select the file "2016-2017_citibike-tripdata.csv.bz2" and click the "insert to code" option and next select "Insert Credentials".
+When you edit the notebook, go to the "Data" panel and select the file "2016-2017_citibike-tripdata.csv.bz2" and click the "insert to code" option and next select "Insert Credentials".
 It will create a dictionary like the one below:

 credentials = {
     'IBM_API_KEY_ID': 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',